ksalzke/move-to-action-group-omnifocus-plugin/README.md

 Shows a `tagForm` prompt for the user to add a tag, repeatedly while the 'Add another?' checkbox is selected.

-## `potentialActionGroups (proj: Project) : Array<Task>` (asynchronous)
+## `potentialActionGroups (proj: Project | null) : Array<Task>` (asynchronous)

 Returns an array of action groups within the given project.
 The action groups that are returned depends on the setting chosen in Preferences.
+If null is passed as a parameter, all action groups within the database are checked.

 ## `actionGroupPrompt (tasks: Array<Task>, proj: Project)` (asynchronous)